“We are now in the mountains and they are in us…”

 —John Muir (and Cheryl Strayed)

 Few Canadians truly experience the majestic mountains that comprise much of the nation’s iconic landscape.
 They might be the backdrop for a ski vacation, a quick trip, or, nowadays, a quick selfie.
-This Mountain Life provides the opposite: an immersive journey through the peaks and valleys of the Rocky Mountains as the filmmakers follow a mother-daughter team along a six-month trek from Squamish, BC to Alaska.
+This Mountain Life provides the opposite: an immersive journey through the peaks and valleys of the Coastal Mountains as the filmmakers follow a mother-daughter team along a six-month trek from Squamish, BC to Alaska.

 “We live in this country and we don’t see most of it,” observes Baldwin, speaking with POV ahead of the film’s Hot Docs premiere.
 “BC is 75% mountains—but so few people visit them outside the resorts.
 Mountain filmmakers tend to visit Nepal, South America, or some other far-off mountain range, but we can do a film on that scale in our backyards.”

 Baldwin recalls finding inspiration for a Canadian mountain film while meeting skiers and other athletes for promotional shoots.
 “I always met interesting characters in the mountains, but framing them around a promotional film didn’t work for me,” says Baldwin.
 “It bothers me that mountain films always have a bunch of logos—that takes you out of the story and the characters.
 It’s about a product when it should be about the action; the people.”

 This Mountain Life finds two great characters in Tania and Martina Halik, the mother-daughter team who embrace their inner Cheryl Strayed and embark on a transformative journey à la Wild.
 The 2300km trek is ambitious by any measure, particularly for the 60-year-old Tania.
 Five months in winter’s bitter cold will test any bond—or bone.